 WAYS OF SEEING

 I’m interested to explore this further - ways of noticing composition while dancing.
 Developing our capacity for reading complexity and subtlety.
-Our eyes will become the central focus here - noticing distances, spaces, forms, textures and perspective, and how our dancing can offer a richness to what and how we see.
+With our eyes guiding us to notice; distances, spaces, forms, textures, perspectives, and how our dancing can offer a richness to what and how we see.

 We will also work with the concept of being a witness - for ourselves, our dance partners, and when observing others dancing.
 We will take composition as an individual responsibility - to enjoy what we are seeing while dancing and to be able to notice composition in anything we choose to see.